Aerolite1/Seefo/README.md

 4. Pray that I didnt mess up my code :c

 # Note: duplicate the output folder if you want to save the data, as it will be overwritten the next time you run the code.
+# Note #2: Id recommend only using the write to file option for the exe version, as shell might crash if it prints too many sister seeds.
+If you're using thonny or pycharm then it should be fine